macOS Proxy Guide

 Local-first by default

 Captured traffic stays on your Mac.
-Rockxy does not require an account, does not depend on a cloud backend, and does not need telemetry to do its job.
+Rockxy does not require an account and does not depend on a cloud backend.

 How to decide faster